Embed Code

 Internet TLD.mg

 Until the late 18th century, the island of Madagascar was ruled by a fragmented assortment of shifting sociopolitical alliances.
 Beginning in the early 19th century, most of it was united and ruled as the Kingdom of Madagascar by a series of Merina nobles.
-The monarchy was ended in 1897 by the annexation by France, from which Madagascar gained independence in 1960.
-The country has since undergone four major constitutional periods, termed republics, and has been governed as a constitutional democracy since 1992.
+The monarchy was ended in 1897 by France's annexation of Madagascar, from which the country gained independence in 1960.
+It has since undergone four major constitutional periods, termed republics, and has been governed as a constitutional democracy since 1992.
 Following a political crisis and military coup in 2009, Madagascar underwent a protracted transition towards its fourth and current republic, with constitutional governance being restored in January 2014.
+In 2025, a series of mass protests resulted in a military coup and the installation of Michael Randrianirina as president of an interim government.

 Sleeplessness, wakefulness, restlessness, inability to sleep, sleep deprivation, sleep disorder, sleep disturbance, sleep loss, sleepless nights, insomnia disorder Muscle cramps, muscle contractions, muscle twitching, muscle stiffness, muscle tightness, muscle jerks, muscle quivers, muscle tremors, muscle convulsions, muscle spasmodic activity